Septic Tank Maintenance

 • Normal amounts of household detergents, bleaches, drain cleaners, and other household chemicals can be used and won’t stop the bacterial action in the septic tank.
 But don’t use excessive amounts of any household chemicals.
 Do not dump cleaning water for latex paint brushes and cans into the house sewer.

 • Don’t deposit coffee grounds, cooking fats, wet-strength towels, disposable diapers, facial tissues, cigarette butts, and other non-decomposable materials into the house sewer.
-These materials won’t decompose and will fill the septic tank and plug the system.
+These materials won’t decompose and will fill the septic tank and plug the system which will eventually lead to the need to perform septic tank pumping.

 • Avoid dumping grease down the drain.
 It may plug sewer pipes or build up in the septic tank and plug the inlet.
 Keep a separate container for waste grease and throw it out with the garbage.